Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 shiftui.show()
 ```

+>[!NOTE]
+> If the paths are added in the system or before opening Nuke, then this configuration step will not be required.

 With this file saved, Resolve will show a Shift menu that can be executed to open the Shift UI inside Davinci Resolve.

 <figure>